Citizens (Spanish political party): Arrimadas' leadership

-In March 2021, Ciudadanos, together with Spanish Socialist Workers' Party, presented a surprise no confidence motion in the Region of Murcia against the regional coalition government of the People's Party and Ciudadanos.
+In March 2021, Citizens, together with the Spanish Socialist Workers' Party, presented a surprise no-confidence motion in the Region of Murcia against their own regional coalition government with the People's Party.
 The motion failed due to defection of several Ciudadanos deputies, and triggered a "political earthquake" across the country, leading to a number of high-ranking members abandoning the party.
-In the aftermath, Cs also lost all its 26 deputies in Madrid in the 2021 Madrilenian regional election, and fell in country-wide polls from ~7% support (~10 deputies) down to ~3% (~1 deputy).
+In the aftermath, Cs also lost all its 26 deputies in Madrid in the 2021 Madrilenian regional election, and fell in country-wide polls from ≈7% support (≈10 deputies) down to ≈3% (≈1 deputy).